-Form 1099ME is available at www.maine.gov/revenue/forms or by calling (207) 624-7894.
-DO NOT attach copies of Forms 1099ME to Form 941P-ME.
+After the calendar year end and by January 31, the pass-through entity must supply a copy of Form 1099ME to each nonresident member for whom there was pass-through entity withholding for the calendar year.
+Follow the Form 1099ME instructions to complete the form.
+Form 1099ME is available at www.maine.gov/revenue/tax-return-forms or by calling (207) 624-7894.
+Do NOT attach copies of Forms 1099ME to Form 941P-ME.
 The recipient of Form 1099ME must attach a copy of the form to its Maine income tax return in order to receive credit for the amount withheld for the year.
 A person who furnishes a false or fraudulent Form 1099ME or fails to furnish a Form 1099ME commits a civil violation for which a fine of \$50 for each failure may be imposed.